jolds99/airplane-etiquette/README.md

 **Q2: Is the height of an individual a clear indicator for his/hers likelihood to recline an airplane seat?**

-**Q3: Is there a relationship between the frequency with which a person flies, and the number of behaviors they consider as rude?**
+**Q3: Is there a relationship between the frequency with which a person flies, and the number of behaviors they consider to be rude?**

 **Q4: How does an individual’s gender and age affect their opinion of who can claim a shared armrest on an airplane?**